CEO and Executive Director Kate Moynihan on how Seva intends to meet the challenges of the year ahead.

-Seva has been selected by the U.S. Food and Drug Administration (FDA) to participate in the Total Product Life Cycle Advisory Program (TAP) Pilot, becoming one of the first organizations to join the program’s expansion into ophthalmic devices in 2025.
+We’re proud to announce that Seva has been selected by the U.S. Food and Drug Administration (FDA) to participate in the Total Product Life Cycle Advisory Program (TAP) Pilot.
+TAP is a voluntary program designed to facilitate more efficient development and approval of medical devices.

 Continue reading